Jutland horse: Characteristics

-History
+Breed history

 The origins of the breed are not fully documented, but some evidence points to the ancestors of the Jutland being used by the Vikings during the early 9th century.
 Images from the time show Viking raiders in what is now Great Britain riding horses similar in appearance to the modern Jutland.
 Some of those horses may have been left behind, contributing to the base stock from which the Suffolk Punch was eventually developed.
 Horses from Jutland were exported to England, Germany, and France during the Middle Ages, and were popular mounts for knights, especially for use in jousting.
 The first mention of the Jutland type is from the 12th century, when they are documented as war horses with many useful attributes.
 The Jutland horse appears in the Danish ballad "Svend Felding's Kamp med Risen", in which mythic hero Svend Fælling goes on a pilgrimage to Rome and on his journey encounters a giant.
 Other horses prove too shy or too weak to enable him to confront the giant, so Svend obtains a Jutland horse from a passing miller, who claims that it is strong enough to carry 15 skippund.
 Mounted on the Jutland, Svend succeeds in killing the giant.

 The Frederiksborg horse, another Danish breed, influenced the Jutland during the 18th century.
 The Frederiksborg had a significant amount of Spanish influence, and was used to give the Jutland more active gaits.
 Selection for the modern-day Jutland appears to have begun around 1850, when Suffolk Punch and Ardennes blood was crossbred on native bloodstock.
 Cleveland Bay and Yorkshire Coach Horse (a Cleveland Bay/Thoroughbred cross) horses were also added during the 19th century.
 The development of the breed was significantly influenced by a stallion named Oppenheim LXII, imported into Denmark in 1862.
 Sources disagree as to whether Oppenheim was a purebred Suffolk Punch or a Suffolk/Shire cross.
 Six generations from Oppenheim, his descendant, Aldrup Munkedal (spelled Oldrup Munkedal in some sources), was foaled.
 Aldrup Munkedal is considered the founding stallion of the modern breed.
 Most Jutlands alive today descend from two of his sons, Hovding and Prins af Jylland.